vbitzceo/vbzJSLib/README.md

 This library/collection of Javascript items is to proved others and myself with examples, and handy utilities in one spot.
 Sort of a reference.

-## Features or Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 Needed a place to archive handy utilities and examples in JS